m-nzioki/alx-higher_level_programming/0x00-python-hello_world/README.md

 ### Task 0
 A Shell script that runs a Python script.
-  * The Python file name will be saved in the environment variable $PYFILE
+  * The Python file name will be saved in the environment variable `$PYFILE`

 ### Task 1
 A Shell script that runs Python code.
-  * The Python code will be saved in the environment variable $PYCODE
+  * The Python code will be saved in the environment variable `$PYCODE`

 ### Task 2
-A Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+A Python script that prints exactly `"Programming is like building a multilingual puzzle,` followed by a new line.
   * Use the function print

 ### Task 3
-Complete a source code to print the integer stored in the variable number, followed by Battery street, followed by a new line.
+Complete a source code to print the integer stored in the variable `number`, followed by `Battery street`, followed by a new line.
   * The source code:
-    ** \\#!/usr/bin/python3
+    * \\#!/usr/bin/python3
-    ** str = "Holberton School"
+    * str = "Holberton School"
-    ** \\# YOUR CODE GOES HERE.
+    * \\# YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE
  * The output of the program should be:
-    ** 3 times the value of str
+    * 3 times the value of str
-    ** followed by a new line
+    * followed by a new line
-    ** followed by the 9 first characters of str
+    * followed by the 9 first characters of str
-    ** followed by a new line
+    * followed by a new line
  * You are not allowed to use any loops or conditional statement
  * Your program should be maximum 5 lines long

 ### Task 4
-Complete the source code in order to print the float stored in the variable number with a precision of 2 digits:
+Complete the source code to print the float stored in the variable `number` with a precision of 2 digits:
   * The source code:
-    ** \\#!/usr/bin/python3
+    * \\#!/usr/bin/python3
-    ** number = 3.14159
+    * number = 3.14159
-    ** \\# YOUR CODE GOES HERE.
+    * \\# YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE
  * The output of the program should be:
-    ** Float:, followed by the float with only 2 digits followed by a new line ** You are not allowed to cast number to string
+    * Float:, followed by the float with only 2 digits followed by a new line
+    * You are not allowed to cast number to string
- * You have to use f-strings
+ * You have to use `f-strings`

 ### Task 5
-Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
+Complete this source code to print 3 times a string stored in the variable `str`, followed by its first 9 characters.
  * The source code:
-   ** \\#!/usr/bin/python3
+   * \\#!/usr/bin/python3
-   ** str = "Holberton School"
+   * str = "Holberton School"
-   ** \\# YOUR CODE GOES HERE.
+   * \\# YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE
  * The output of the program should be:
  * 3 times the value of str
  * followed by a new line